AAU PhD Education Initiative

 • Redefine success metrics for graduate programs, moving beyond academic job placement

 This wasn’t just about data systems—it was about reimagining doctoral education itself.
 We helped campuses move from reporting for compliance to reflecting for change.
-And in doing so, we gave them a framework for continuous improvement grounded in evidence, equity, and aspiration.
+And in doing so, we gave them a framework for continuous improvement grounded in evidence and aspiration.

 The formal announcement can be found here.